EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   After creating the class, extends the Facade class and also add the method.

 -   Programmer Code Flow [ Service class --> Facade --> Service Provider --> Controller --> Route] .

+##  TRAIT

+-   A Trait is a feature in Laravel programming that enables code reuse across multiple classes.

+-   To create a Trait we run this command:    ====>>   php artisan make:trait Traits/ImageUpload

+-   To use a trait, we include it in a class by adding **use ImageUpload**; and then importing the trait's name into the class where it's needed.